Prostate cancer is the 2nd most diagnosed cancer in adult males.

 If the serum PSA is too high, then these PSA level readings can also take a physical and emotional toll on men.

 The PSA test results can lead to overdiagnosis and overtreatment.
 To better understand PSA screening, or prostate cancer screening, take a look at the age specific reference range below.
-Here you can see the normal PSA values so that you can recognize elevated PSA.
+Here you can see the normal PSA levels by age so that you can recognize elevated PSA.

 Decoding age specific PSA